matkoniecz/illegal-use-of-OpenStreetMap/Mapbox/Mapbox.md

 Current presentation misleads users in thinking that Mapbox has some useful geodata exclusive to this company.

+Mapbox contributions are limited to (1) hosting copy of this data (2) making a map style (3) some limited support of OSM community.

 ## Fixing

 This page may be easily fixed by replacing "mapbox" on the bottom line by "Data from OpenStreetMap, available on the [ODBL licence](https://www.openstreetmap.org/copyright)".

 Or by any other form of actually noticeable attribution.

-## Reported
+## Legal status

-Mapbox was notified on 2019-01-09 about violating OpenStreetMap copyright on their own website, as there was no proper attribution.

-Current presentation suggests that data is somehow provided or collected by Mapbox.
-This is misleading as Mapbox contributions are limited to (1) hosting (2) making a map style.

-Mapbox failed to fix the problem as of 2019-12-29, Mapbox also failed admit that it is violating OSM licence.

-Mapbox report using [missing attribution form](https://support.mapbox.com/hc/en-us/requests/new?ticket_form_id=360000308212) was send on 29th December and assigned id 77176 as indicated by an automatic reply.

 As reminder section 4.3 of the [Open Database License](https://www.opendatacommons.org/licenses/odbl/1.0/) used by OpenStreetMap: